 Shoshana is celebrating her kinaaldá, which will mark the transition from childhood to puberty and allow her to join the world of women.
 Her long hair is carefully pulled up and tied with white cotton threads, a symbol of knowledge and wisdom.
 For four days and four nights, the teenager will grind the grain, knead the bread, and cut a lamb without ever touching sugar, salt or spices.

 Men are excluded from the ceremony surrounding the kinaaldá, except young boys and uncles of the family.
-Their mission is to dig a hole in the earth in front of the hoogan (the traditional Navajo house), where a corn cake will be baked.
+Their mission is to dig a hole in the earth in front of the hogan (the traditional Navajo house), where a corn cake will be baked.

 Women insert the vegetable cover in the hole, to then pour the dough into it, and the whole is covered with ashes and earth.
 Shoshana then plunges four connected bamboo sticks into it, as a symbol of her weapons to fight off hunger.

-First she washes her hair and her jewelry in water containing yaka, a purifying root, then walks around the hoogan from left to right, circling around the central stove.
+First she washes her hair and her jewelry in water containing yaka, a purifying root, then walks around the hogan from left to right, circling around the central stove.
 Leaving the house, she finally runs eastward till she’s breathless, followed by all of her older cousins.

 The shaman gave Shoshana a sacred and secret name, which she will only use while praying, when introducing herself to the deities.
 From now on, every day she will pull out of a tiny leather pouch a few pinches of yellow corn pollen and hurl it eastward, where dawn begins.
 A gesture that symbolizes the power to give life.
 “Yá’a’tééh,” the young Navajo woman will say in a salute to the deities and feminine energies: the earth, the mountain, the corn pollen, and the water.

-Early morning after a long night of cooking, the corn cake is finally ready to be cut and generously handed out to the guests by Shoshana, minus its central portion reserved for Ricky the shaman.
+The corn cake is finally ready to be cut and generously handed out to the guests by Shoshana, minus its central portion reserved for Ricky the shaman.
 By this gesture, she learns the virtues of generosity and sharing.

 Shoshana is blessed along with all that she touches, so all of the guests are seeking her contact, and place a personal item on a carpet.
 This is the moment where the hands of the young girl have a particular power in the eyes of the Navajo: they possess the gift of healing or relieving pain.
 Shoshana positions her hands on the head of a little cousin who suffers from migraines.